 Jean-Baptiste Poquelin, better known as "Molière" (15 January 1622 – 17 February 1673), was a French playwright, stage director and stage actor.

-One of the many children of a French royal tapestry-maker, he tried to follow his father's footsteps and later, to become a lawyer, but his heart wasn't in it, and he ended up writing and directing stage plays, and playing in them.
-He became renowned enough to become a protégé of King Louis XIV, and his name ended up known in the whole kingdom as a result.
-Heavily influenced by Commedia dell'Arte, his plays are full of slapstick, snark, misunderstandings, and thwarted lovers.
+One of the many children of a French royal tapestry-maker, he tried to follow his father's footsteps and later, to become a lawyer, but his heart wasn't in it, and he ended up writing and directing comedic stage plays, and playing in them.
+He became renowned enough to become a protégé of Cardinal Mazarin then King Louis XIV, and his name ended up known in the whole kingdom as a result.
+Heavily influenced by Italy's Commedia dell'Arte, his plays are full of slapstick, snark, misunderstandings, and thwarted lovers.

 Legend has it he died on the stage, in 1673, playing the main role in The Imaginary Invalid.
 In fact, he collapsed on stage due to a coughing fit, while playing the hypochondriac of the title.
 Molière had long suffered from tuberculosis, but insisted on finishing the performance, then was taken home and died there a few hours later.

 He's so big in French culture that the language itself is nicknamed "La langue de Molière".
-In many ways, he's a rough French equivalent to William Shakespeare, though his stature isn't quite as towering, since unlike Shakespeare, Molière wrote more or less only comedies, while the Bard wrote comedies, tragedies, histories, romances, "problem plays" and standalone poems.
+In many ways, he's a rough French equivalent to William Shakespeare (the aforementioned nickname is also applied to European languages as "la langue de Shakespeare/Cervantes/Dante..." etc.).

-The most prestigious French theatre awards, the Molière Awards, are named after him.
+The most prestigious French stage awards, the Molière Awards, are named after him.